 I am so excited for your amazing day coming soon!
 I have put together the following tips to follow to ensure a smooth, easy, and FUN day!

-Consider renting an Airbnb or a hotel room for getting photos in the morning to ensure a stress-free and enjoyable experience on her special day.
+Consider renting an Airbnb or a hotel room for getting photos in the morning to ensure a stress-free and enjoyable experience on your special day.
 It also offers the added benefit of providing a picturesque and visually appealing setting for photography.

 Make sure there is natural light in the room where the bride will be getting ready (window light).
 This makes a WORLD of difference in your images!
 Promise!